jared-l-smith/jared-l-smith.github.io/_portfolio/eviction-filing.md

 **Research and Policy Analysis:** Analyzed the Cook County eviction process and current eviction studies to ensure my reserach is in conversation with existing eviction literature.

 # View My Full Paper
 The following is an abbreviated version of my capstone research.
-To see the full paper, which includes citations, a literature review, and a more in-depth analysis of my results, **click on this link**.
+To see the full paper, which includes citations, a literature review, and a more in-depth analysis of my results, [click on this link.](/files/threat-of-displacement.pdf)

 # Introduction: